braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/braze_templates/abandoned_intent.md

 !["Made purchase" action group that will exit the Canvas if the user purchases the enormous paper plate.][5]

 {: start="3"}
-3. For the Message step, select **Edit message** to customize the email that will be sent to your users, notifying them of the items in their abandoned cart.
+3. For the Message step, select **Edit message** to customize the email that will be sent to our users, notifying them of the items in their abandoned cart.
 4. Keep the Delay step as is.
-5. In the Audience Paths step, customize the email and SMS message that your users will receive.
+5. In the Audience Paths step, we'll customize the email and SMS message that our users will receive.
 We want to encourage our users to purchase products with personalized messaging.

 ![A preview of the SMS message that users will receive: "Hi there, you left the enormous paper plate behind in your cart!
 Complete your purchase now and step up your hosting game.
 Use code MYPLATE at checkout for 20 percent off your order!"][6]

 {: start="6"}
 6. Keep the Action Paths step as is.
 This step will determine which users will exit the Canvas after making a purchase and which users will receive further messaging.
-7. Configure the Audience Sync step based on your partner.
+7. Make sure our Audience Sync step is set up to sync to Facebook.
 This will further help with ad retargeting.

-### Step 7: Launch your Canvas
+### Step 7: Test and launch the Canvas

 After testing and reviewing our Canvas to make sure it works as expected, select **Launch Canvas** to launch the Canvas.
 Now, we can mindfully target users with a personalized user journey to encourage them to checkout the product they've added to their carts!